 Pacheedaht Campground and beach are located on the lands of the Pacheedaht people, very close to the trail-head for the West Coast Trail.
 This trail runs for 77 km up the coast to Bamfield.
 If you’re planning to begin from Port Renfrew, you must make arrangements to be transported across Port San Juan to the trail head at the mouth of Gordon River.
 The Pacheedaht First Nations provide a shuttle service from the federal wharf in Port Renfrew to the trail head from April to September.
 The northern terminus of the Juan de Fuca Marine Trail runs from Botanical Beach China Beach further south.

 Port Renfrew is a small village at the end of Highway 14 on the southwest coast of Vancouver Island, it is known as the jewel of the West Coast, and I must admit, it sure is pretty.
-It is situated on the Port San Juan inlet, back in 1895, the post address was the Port San Juan post, the problem with this is that mail quite often was sent to the San Juan Islands Post Office instead.
+It is situated on the Port San Juan inlet, back in 1895, the postal address was the Port San Juan post, the problem with this is that mail quite often was sent to the San Juan Islands Post Office instead.
 So the settlers renamed their post office Port Renfrew in 1895.
 Today’s population is 190.